 Given where the crucifix was found, it is likely that the Mary, Queen of Scots connection is true.

-This necklace came into the possession of the Sheriff of Nottingham in the year of the Queen's execution.
+This necklace came into the possession of the Sheriff of Northampton in the year of the Queen's execution.
 Mary, Queen of Scots was tried and found guilty of treason and was executed on 7 February 1587 at Fotheringhay Castle, Northamptonshire.

-It is not clear if Mary gave this locket to the Sheriff of Nottingham, but she was generous to her friends and people around her and delighted in giving jewellery and other gifts to them.
+It is not clear if Mary gave this locket to the Sheriff of Northampton, but she was generous to her friends and people around her and delighted in giving jewellery and other gifts to them.

 Given the provenance of this piece of jewellery, it is likely that the Mary, Queen of Scots connection is true.